EmbarkStudios/k8s-buildkite-plugin/README.md

 Example: `my-secrets`

+### `init-environment-from-secret` (optional, string or array)

+One or more [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) that should be added to the [job init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) as environment variables.
+Each key in the secret will be exposed as an environment variable.
+If specified as an array, all listed secrets will be added in order.

+Example: `my-secrets`

 ### `init-image` (optional, string)

 Override the [job initContainer](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/).
 A buildkite-agent binary is expected to exist to do the checkout, along with git and ssh.
 The default is to use a public image based on the Dockerfile in this repository.